Family adventure and fun in Niagara Falls, Canada

 Places to eat in St. Catharines

-A fun and fabulous retro diner and great place for breakfast, Diner House 29 in St. Catharines also sells homemade jams for purchase from their on-site pantry.
+A fun and fabulous retro diner that also sells homemade jams for purchase from the on-site pantry.

 Location: 431 Welland Avenue, St. Catharines